Stalking

 • Create a Technology Safety Plan

-• Do not share your passwords or account information with others
+• Do not share your passwords or account information with others.

-• Disable apps and websites from automatically tracking your location and be mindful of posting public content that may reveal where you are (for example: listing your location on social media posts)
+• Disable apps and websites from automatically tracking your location and be mindful of posting public content that may reveal where you are (for example: listing your location on social media posts).

 • If possible, preserve unwanted digital contact in its original form (voicemails, text conversations, messaging platforms, social media posts, etc.) rather than as recordings or screenshots.
-However, screenshots are at times the only option.

 • Before downloading applications, consider whether it's safe to do so.

-Intersections with Other Forms of Sexual Violence
+Intersections of Stalking and Sexual Violence

-What Is the Impact of Stalking on Survivors?
+What is the impact of stalking on survivors?

 • Post-traumatic stress

-• Depressive and somatic symptoms
+• Depressive symptoms

 • Lower mental well-being